Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is the art of drawing sufficient conclusions from insufficient premises."
+> "Do Something.
+If it works, do more of it.
+If it doesn't, do something else."
-> — **Samuel Butler**
+> — **Franklin D. Roosevelt**

 ---